 Update: I wrote this post in 2015 as a response to a high school student pondering post-college anthropology major jobs.
 While being an anthro major in 2021 can still seem an odd choice, Gillian Tett has published Anthro-Vision: A New Way to See in Business and Life which should help to communicate the unique perspective of anthropology.
 Also see my Hartwick College colleague Professor Namita Sugandhi’s comments on pandemic job trends.

 Undergraduate Majors & Anthropology Jobs

-A message from a high school graduate who desperately wants to be an anthropology major.
-But worries about the anthropology major jobs and anthropology jobs after graduation:
+In 2015 I got a message from a high school graduate who desperately wanted to be an anthropology major.
+But worries about the anthropology major jobs, anthropology jobs, and What Anthropologists Do after graduation:

 I’ve recently graduated high school and I know for a fact what I want to study in college is anthropology.
 I’ve always been fascinated by different cultures, origins, languages, ways of thinking in different societies.
 However, my only problem is that when people ask me what I’m going to do with my degree, I don’t even know myself.
 I’ve spent countless nights worrying over this and searching for careers.

 While I am aware that anthropology is a major that you can either do “everything and nothing” with, I’m struggling to find careers that actually involve anthropology.
 For example, I know of people who major in anthropology and go on to medical school, law school, or other graduate programs.
 In the end though, these people do not actually end up with a career that largely deals with anthropology, but an entirely different field.
 So my question is, realistically (outside of academia and archaeology) are there any careers for a desperate young adult that are largely anthropology focused?